 Patents are territorial rights.
 Therefore, as a starting point, a Danish patent will only confer exclusive rights in Denmark, and a patent will only be recognised in Denmark if issued in accordance with the Danish rules.

-As mentioned in Chapter 6, Question, a patent in Denmark can be obtained by i) filing of a patent application with the Danish Patent and Trademark Office (“DKPTO”), 2) filing a patent application according to the Patent Cooperation Treaty (“PCT”) system, or 3) filing a European patent application with the European Patent Office (“EPO”).
+As mentioned in Question 1, a patent in Denmark can be obtained by i) filing of a patent application with the Danish Patent and Trademark Office (“DKPTO”), ii) filing a patent application according to the Patent Cooperation Treaty (“PCT”) system, or iii) filing a European patent application with the European Patent Office (“EPO”).